-22. Hill J explained his reasoning in the following passage (p 4,390):
+28. Hill J explained his reasoning in the following passage (at p 4,390):

 Let it be assumed that the original partnership capital in the Lord Lindley sense [i.e. contributed capital] was \$10 and that the balance in the account designated as "the capital account" of the partnership was \$125,000, which included goodwill.
 That would mean that the equity of each partner in the partnership, assuming five partners, was \$25,000.
 But it could not be said that each partner had invested funds totalling \$25,000 as capital in the partnership.
 A cheque for \$25,000 drawn on the partnership bank account would not operate to repay the partner any funds invested.
 The partnership capital would remain as \$10, and all that would happen is that there would be a borrowing which was used to pay the partner \$25,000.
-That borrowing would reduce the partner's equity in the partnership, but it could not represent a replacement of capital invested.
-The partnership assets would remain constant.
+That borrowing would reduce the partner's equity in the partnership assets would remain constant.
 The goodwill would still be worth \$125,000; it would not have been distributed to the partners, nor could it be.